Nicholas-Smirnov/Alpha/README.md

 This is a programming language that is fully run on discord!
 This is a very fun and relatively simple programming language!
 Let's get started.

+This GitHub Repository has multiple branches.
+These brances are seen at the corned of this box.
+Make sure to change the brances to get to a different unit or different lcoation if you need to.

+Our Current Branches:

+1. What is Alpha Coding
+2. Getting Started